UNIT 399

 their rated life.
 Some techs also recommend upgrading all of the 2SC1419 transistors (2SD325E in the Realistics).
 I believe that this is a waste of time, as their high initial failure rate was due to insufficient heat sink compound.
 I've only had two of these transistors fail, and, in both cases, the cause was a defective insulator (my fault).
 However, if you want to do this, go ahead.
 It won't hurt anything but your pocketbook.

 Do a complete alignment per the factory manual/Sams.(CAUTION!!
-If you have a Pres Grant, Pres Washington, Cobra 138XLR or 139XLR read the
+If you have a Pres Grant, Pres Washington, Cobra 138XLR or 139XLR read the "Word to the Wise" below.)

 On base stations, adjust RT301 for a power supply output of 15.0 vdc.
 Adjust VR7 for maximum AM modulation.
 Set the AM and SSB outputs to your preference, but do not exceed 4 watts deadkey on AM or 12 watts pep on ssb.
 You will now have a rig that will kick ass on-the-air, and be as reliable as the day is long.